-- Better performance/less overhead since you don't have to wait for ACKs to arrive; - Lightweight implementation; - As no connection setup is required (e.g., TCP threeway handshake), you can immediately start sending. - c) What type of applications are suitable to use unreliable transport protocols?
+- Better performance/less overhead since you don't have to wait for ACKs to arrive; - Lightweight implementation; - As no connection setup is required (e.g., TCP three-way handshake), you can immediately start sending. - c) What type of applications are suitable to use unreliable transport protocols?

 Solution: Applications for which it is more important to have "live" data than to have "complete" data.
 In voice/video-calls, for example, lost packets lead to lower quality, but delayed packets lead to distorted conversations.
+Some VPN applications also use UDP to reduce the overhead of a full TCP connection.

-d) As we will later see, the User Datagram Protocol (UDP) only provides unreliable transport.
+d) The User Datagram Protocol (UDP) only provides unreliable transport.
 Assume you are forced to use a network which only supports UDP as a transport protocol.
 You must transmit an important document which eventually should be correctly transmitted.
 Do you see a way to implement some of the reliable transport mechanisms despite using UDP?

 Solution: Yes, the reliable transport mechanisms could be implemented by the application/in the application layer.
+As an example, the relatively new QUIC protocol (initially designed by Google) works on top of UDP and provides e.g., a much faster session setup time compared to normal TCP sessions.

-3.2 Negative Acknowledgments
+9.2 Negative Acknowledgments